Perspectives – Fall 2018 Issue

-Welcome to the Spring 2017 edition of our online newsletter.
+Welcome to the Fall 2018 edition of our online newsletter.
 We are delighted that you continue to follow the services our firm provides to churches throughout the United States, Canada and Europe.

 This edition of PERSPECTIVES features articles written by a few of our consultants and cover a variety of different topics.
 They’re full of helpful tips and experiences from every aspect of capital campaign involvement.
 I hope you enjoy them as much as we enjoyed putting them together!